yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/DecisionTable.spec.md

 ﻿Decision table is one of the slim tables defined in FitNesse, which "Supplies the inputs and outputs for decisions.
 This is similar to the Fit Column Fixture".
 More details can be found on [FitNesse](http://fitnesse.org/FitNesse.UserGuide.WritingAcceptanceTests.SliM.DecisionTable) website.

-## Decision Table Validator
+## Decision Table Structure
+The first row of the table can only have one column, which contains table type (optional) and table name.
+The table name will be translated into the test class.
+The second row of the table defines all the input and output paramters for each test.
+It can also include comment parameters to describe the scenario.
+The third row and onwards define all the test scenarios.
+Each row is a test scenario.

-In SpecFirst, we use the rules defined in [DecisionTableValidator](Validator\DecisionTableValidator.spec.md) to validate whether a table is a decision table.
+In SpecFirst, we use the rules defined in [DecisionTableValidator](Validator\DecisionTableValidator.spec.md) to decide whether a table is a decision table.

 ## Decision Table Types
 SpecFirst defines three types of decision tables - decision, setup, and comment.